iamaoii/pahingalay-booking-system/README.md

-# PAHINGALAY WEBSITE
+# PAHINGALAY HOTEL WEBSITE

 ## 📌 Project Overview

-**Pahingalay Website** is the final project of **Group 4** for the subject **Information Management**.
-This project aims to provide a calm and relaxing online space where users can pause, unwind, and recharge — inspired by the Filipino word *"pahinga"* which means "rest".
-The website reflects our understanding of how to organize and manage information effectively using full-stack web development.
+**Pahingalay Hotel Website** is the final project of **Group 4** for the subject **Information Management**.
+This website serves as a mock hotel management system designed to promote convenience, organization, and relaxation — inspired by the Filipino word *"pahinga"* meaning "rest."
+It allows users to browse services, view rooms, and manage bookings in a clean and calming digital environment.

 ## 👥 Group Members – Group 4